 • Preventing Child Recruitment Program

 This program works to prevent the forced recruitment of girls and boys by using football as a unifying tool for children to learn about conflict resolution, prosocial behaviour development and other important life skills.
 Ex-combatants, who are reintegrated into society, have an opportunity to share their stories and teach future generations how and why to avoid recruitment.
+Click here to learn more about the Preventing Child Recruitment program.

 Strengthening Human Rights Throughout the Supply Chain